WalterMoringstar/projectR5/README.md

-# other projects wish R
+# other projects with R
 ab-test/Persona/TextMining